 A long-time resident of Ward 4 in Washington, D.C., Pamela has been an advocate for senior citizens on behalf of the Office of Aging and was the ward representative on the Executive Council of DC-AARP from 2007 through 2011.
 She stepped down one year before the end of her tenure to fully engage in her biggest passion—working on political campaigns.

-While Pamela has spent more than 20 years in community economic development, she has always maintained a keen interest in issues of aging and gerontology.
+While Pamela has spent nearly 30 years in community economic development, she has always maintained a keen interest in issues of aging and gerontology.
 In 1977, she bought her home in a community where many seniors lived, and immediately got to work helping neighbors rake leaves, shovel snow, and get to where they needed to go.
-Today, she continues to support these neighbors, which she calls "golden seniors," with crucial-information needs as well as securing birthday and condolence letters, from elected officials, to mark significant events in their lives.
+Today, she continues supporting these neighbors, which she calls "golden seniors," with crucial-information needs as well as securing birthday and condolence letters, from elected officials, to mark significant events in their lives.

 “My volunteer service with AARP began in 2007 and focuses on the issues and concerns that impact the well-being of individuals 50 years of age and older, she said.
 “The organization lobbies at the state and federal levels addressing legislative issues around Medicare, Medicaid, Social Security, the Affordable Care Act, care giving, financial literacy, access-to-work opportunities, fraud and scams against seniors, and voter education,” Pamela said.

 “I’m also very proud of the volunteer services I provide feeding the homeless with Martha’s Table,” Pamela said.
 “My volunteer relationship with Martha’s Table began in 1986, shortly after my mother’s passing.
 Historically, Martha’s Table mission focused on providing meals for the homeless and after-school education services for children and youth.
 Several years ago, the organization added clothing and the alleviation of food deserts, in certain communities, so that parents and children can have good-quality, fresh, food choices.”